Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 ### Reducing enum rvalues

+**TODO** empty values

 Enums are reduced by a similar process as structs.
 Each branch gets its own register and an additional register containing the branch used, using numbers assigned at this stage.

-Unused branches get nil.
+Unused branches get the appropriate empty value for their type.

 Even though the branch of an enum is known, registers for the other branches are created to facilitiate transformations at later stages of compilation (for example building vectors of enums of the same type which may include different branches).
+Effectively an enum is reduced to a struct containing an extra type field and where construction ensures only one member is non-empty at any time.

 `#evalue` instrucions are replaced by `#copy` instructions which extract the relevant component. `#etest` instructions are replaced by equality tests. `#enum` instructions are also replaced by copies to their respective component variables.

+Instructions which take enums are reduced to copied forms which apply to each branch of the enum and to the main enum register.

 For example, the following code